-We provide regular training to our employees to raise or maintain their awareness on energy and water conservation.
+We provide our employees with regular training to maintain their awareness on energy and water conservation.
 Relevant environmental awareness messages such as tips for saving electricity saving, fuel and water are also communicated to all levels of staffs via emails and posters.
 We hope the involvement of our employees into energy and water saving practices could assist in alerting them the importance of resource conservation and if possible in enhancing our energy efficiency methods.